 Raleigh is a BeeCity USA City of Raleigh Pollinator Projects

 Pollinators and pollinator habitats help sustain our food system and our ecosystem.
-One out of every three bites of our food we eat is made possible by a pollinators like bees, birds and butterflies.
+One out of every three bites of food we eat is made possible by pollinators like bees, birds, and butterflies.
 Protecting pollinator species and habitat is essential to a sustainable food system and to addressing climate change.

 Pollinators also protect our natural plant and animal life and support overall ecosystem health.
 The city supports pollinator habitats through grants and community partnerships.
-We are committed to raising awareness of the essential role bees and other pollinators play in the complex food web and providing safe habitats for these vital species.
+We are committed to raising awareness of bees and other pollinators' essential role in the complex food web and providing safe habitats for these vital species.

 Raleigh is a BeeCity USA